The Creation of Custom Data Sets to Meet Customer Needs: A BSC Project

 This is based on the understanding that:

-Anonymized data is achieved through the process of disassociating and removing direct and indirect identifiers from the personal data.
+Anonymized data is achieved through the process of disassociating and removing direct and indirect identifiers from personal data.

 When the anonymized data cannot serve to identify the data subject, then they will no longer be regulated by the GDPR.
 Why?
 For the simple reason that truly anonymous data cannot be considered personal data.
 Therefore, they can be used freely.